John Hinckley Jr.: Obsession with Jodie Foster

-When Foster entered Yale University, Hinckley moved to New Haven, Connecticut for a short time to stalk her.
+When Foster entered Yale University, Hinckley moved to New Haven, Connecticut, for a short time to stalk her.
 His parents had given him funds to attend a writing course at Yale.
-He never enrolled in the course, but instead used the money to support himself while sending Foster love letters and romantic poems, and repeatedly calling and leaving her messages.
+Hinckley never enrolled in the course, but instead used the money to support himself while sending Foster love letters and romantic poems, and repeatedly calling and leaving her messages.

 Failing to develop any meaningful contact with Foster, Hinckley fantasized about conducting an aircraft hijacking or killing himself in front of her to get her attention.
 Eventually, he settled on a scheme to impress her by assassinating the president, thinking that by achieving a place in history, he would appeal to her as an equal.
-Hinckley trailed President Jimmy Carter from state to state during his campaign for the 1980 United States presidential election and got to within 20 feet of him at a rally at Dayton, Ohio.
+Hinckley trailed President Jimmy Carter from state to state during his campaign for the 1980 United States presidential election and got to within 20 ft of him at a rally at Dayton, Ohio.

 On October 9, 1980, Hinckley was in Nashville, Tennessee, on the same day Carter was visiting the city.
 Hinckley was arrested at Nashville International Airport while trying to board a flight to New York with handcuffs and three unloaded guns in his hand-luggage.
 The airport police handed him over to the Metropolitan Nashville Police Department.
 Hinckley's guns and handcuffs were confiscated, and he was fined $50 plus court costs.
 He was released later the same day.

 After Nashville, Hinckley flew to Dallas.
 On October 13, he bought more guns from a Dallas pawn shop.
-They included the .22 caliber Röhm RG-14 revolver he used five months later to attempt the assassination of Reagan.
-The $3,600 from his parents was now exhausted and he returned home penniless.
-He spent four months undergoing psychiatric treatment for depression, but his mental health did not improve.
-In 1981, he began to target the newly elected president Ronald Reagan.
+They included the .22 caliber Röhm RG-14 revolver that he used five months later to attempt the assassination of Reagan.
+The $3,600 from Hinckley's parents was now exhausted and he returned home penniless.
+Hinckley spent four months undergoing psychiatric treatment for depression, but his mental health did not improve.
+In 1981, Hinckley began to target the newly elected president Ronald Reagan.
 For this purpose, he collected material on the assassination of John F. Kennedy.
+On January 20, 1981, the day of Reagan's inauguration, Hinckley was present outside St. John's Episcopal Church in Washington, D.C., where Reagan attended a pre-inaugural church service, and was later recognized by an officer who had observed him there.